Skip to content

 Where-Object { $_.PrincipalDisplayName -eq "username" }

-4. Check if the user has Dataverse System Admin role (bypasses restrictions):
+5. Check if the user has Dataverse System Admin role (bypasses Maker restriction):

 Get-AdminPowerAppEnvironmentRoleAssignment -EnvironmentName $EnvironmentName |

-Resolution: Remove direct role assignments; ensure user is not in an authorized group or has admin role.
+Resolution: Remove direct role assignments; ensure user is not in an authorized group; remove Copilot Studio license from non-approved users; assess whether the user legitimately needs Dataverse System Admin.

 Issue: Authorized User Cannot Access Environment